Manilla Geographical Location:

 Climate Change is a reality, the planet is warming and summers are getting hotter.
 However, a complexity of circumstances created Australia's devastating 2019-2020 summer infernos.
 Much of this country had suffered, as it has always done, through years without rainfall; and fact-finders might also begin to acknowledge the years of mis-management of this particular landscape, such as laws put in place to actively prohibit the necessary clearing of dangerous fuel loads.
 First Custodians of this continent managed the land successfully for more than 50,000 years.
 In just over two centuries of ignorance of traditional practices, all has been undone.

-Currently monitoring our local situation is retired earth scientist Garry Speight, who has been drawing upon his vast knowledge of weather patterns and climate fluctuations in a thorough mapping of our more recent local weather.
+Our local situation has, up until late 2020, been the subject of intense research by retired earth scientist Garry Speight, drawing upon his vast knowledge of weather patterns and climate fluctuations in a thorough mapping of our more recent local weather.
 Although his own temperature records go back to just 1999, he notes changes in the climate since then, in Manilla and in the wider world.
-Garry's monthly and seasonal weather reports published in the "Manilla Express" from June 2007 onwards, can be found in the 'Archives' panel on his CLIMATE BLOG.
+Garry's monthly and seasonal weather reports were regularly published in the "Manilla Express" between 2007-2020, and can be found in the 'Archives' panel on his CLIMATE BLOG.

 The Namoi River is a major tributary of the Barwon-Darling River System, extending from Walcha in the East, to Walgett in the West of NSW.
 It flows through Manilla town to Lake Keepit, constructed in the 1950s to store water supplies for irrigation.